jamieshepherd/jamie14/README.md

 ## Attribution

 * The core of the website has been built with the [Laravel framework](http://laravel.com).
-* Parsedown is used for publishing articles and tutorials from markdown to PHP
+* Parsedown is used for publishing articles and tutorials from markdown to HTML
 * highlight.js has been used for code highlighting blocks

 ### License